 Following the seed stage of a new business or venture is the “Early Stage.” sometimes it is difficult to distinguish between these two stages.
 In the early stage, aspects of the company remain incomplete, although there is usually evidence of progress in the company’s development.
 Typically, the management team is incomplete, the product or service is still in development, or if developed is in the testing stage and has not yet gone to market on a commercialized basis.
 If the product is commercially available, it is generating revenue on a very limited basis.
 The company has filed for but not received any patents for the proprietary technology and their product and websites are usually identified as being “beta” versions.
 It is in the early stage that entrepreneurs typically begin seeking funding from accelerators, angels and VCs as their previous funding is typically provided by the founders, friends, and family, individual angels and occasionally accelerators.
 Early stage companies seeking financing are typically only a couple of years old.
+It’s a common practice to participate in an Accelerator or Incubator during this stage.

 Angels are individuals who provide investment and intellectual capital to entrepreneurial startups.
 These resources are provided to startups in exchange for convertible debt and/or equity in the startup.
 In recent years, these investors began organizing into groups for the purpose of sharing the efforts related to identifying and assessing potential opportunities and pooling their investments.